zeus-ctrl/git-bats-demo/README.md

   flag to `git clone`.
   </summary>

-  Bats, however, uses submodules to load additional libraries, like `bats-file` which provides assertions about files.
-Our use of Bats here include dependence on three Bats libraries as `git` sub-modules, and including the `--recurse-submodules` flag ensures that those Bats dependencies will be properly included and your tests should run.
+  Bats uses submodules to load additional libraries, like `bats-file` which provides assertions about files.
+Our use of Bats here include dependence on three Bats libraries as `git` sub-modules, and including the `--recurse-submodules` flag ensures that those Bats dependencies will be properly included.
+Without that your tests won't run.
+  See `testing/README.md` for more details.

 </details>